Kim Kardashian Explains Why Her Surrogate Wasn’t Invited To Her Baby Shower

 Interestingly, it turns out that the mother-of-two hasn’t decided on a name yet for her upcoming baby.
 Unsurprisingly, the Kardashian clan are “freaking out” over it.

 “We don’t have a name.
-At the baby shower I was like, ‘I don’t want to play any games, measuring the belly, that won’t work out this time’.
+At the baby shower I was like, ‘I don’t want to play any games, measuring the belly, that won’t work out this time.'”

-“I just want everyone to write a name on a little tile and we’ll see if something sticks.
+“I just want everyone to write a name on a little tile and we’ll see if something sticks.”

 “We’re freaking out.
 We have no name.”